RangerMauve/dat-store/README.md

 The config file is stored using the [conf](https://github.com/sindresorhus/conf) module, with the name `dat-store`.
 You can override the folder it'll be stored in with the `--config-location` flag.

 The store service is using the [data](https://github.com/sindresorhus/env-paths#pathsdata) directory, also with the name `dat-store`.
 You can override the folder the data will be stored at using the `--storage-location` flag.
+You can configure whether the store keeps track of just the latest changes, or the full history with the `--latest` flag.
+By default, it will store the entire history.